Sonny Kendall

-Sonny Kendall (born 2009–2010) is a British actor, known for his role as Tommy Moon in the BBC soap opera EastEnders.
+Sonny Kendall (born 13 January 2010) is a British actor, known for his role as Tommy Moon in the BBC soap opera EastEnders.
 Since taking over the role in 2021, he has been nominated for Best Young Performer at the 2022 British Soap Awards.

-Life and career
+Career

 In 2021, Kendall was cast in the BBC soap opera EastEnders.
 He was cast in the role of Tommy Moon, taking over from previous actor Shay Crotty.
 Since his introduction, Kendall's character has been involved in storylines including bullying, knife crime and parent abuse.
 For his portrayal of Tommy, Kendall has received award nominations including Best Young Performer at the 2022 British Soap Awards and Rising Star at the 27th National Television Awards.